-Holders of an aggregate of 850,000 shares of our common stock and an aggregate of approximately 912,000 shares of our common stock issuable upon the exercise of warrants are entitled to rights to register the shares held by them under the Securities Act pursuant to registration rights granted to such holders of these securities.
-If we propose to register any of our securities under the Securities Act, either for our own account or for the account of others, the holders of these shares are entitled to notice of the registration and are entitled to include, at our expense, their shares of common stock in the registration and any related underwriting, provided, among other conditions and limitations, that the underwriters may limit the number of shares to be included in the registration statement of which this prospectus is a part.
+Holders of an aggregate of 870,000 shares of our common stock and an aggregate of approximately 912,000 shares of our common stock issuable upon the exercise of warrants are entitled to rights to register the shares held by them under the Securities Act pursuant to registration rights granted to such holders of these securities.
+If we propose to register any of our securities under the Securities Act, either for our own account or for the account of others, the holders of these shares are entitled to notice of the registration and are entitled to include, at our expense, their shares of common stock in the registration and any related underwriting, provided, among other conditions and limitations, that the underwriters may limit the number of shares to be included in the registration and in some cases exclude these shares entirely.
+The underwriters in this offering did not allow any shares to be included in the registration statement of which this prospectus is a part.
 As a result, we intend to file a registration statement covering the resale of these shares as soon as possible after the closing of this offering.